Henry John Temple, 3rd Viscount Palmerston: Hungarian independence

 In Hungary, the 1848 war for independence from the Austrian Empire, ruled by the Habsburg dynasty, was defeated by the joint army of Austrian and Russian forces.
 Prince Schwarzenberg assumed the government of the empire with dictatorial power.
 In spite of what Palmerston termed his judicious bottle-holding, the movement he had encouraged and applauded, but to which he could give no material aid, was everywhere subdued.
 The British government, or at least Palmerston as its representative, was regarded with suspicion and resentment by every power in Europe, except the French republic.
 Even that was shortly afterwards to be alienated by Palmerston's attack on Greece.
 When Lajos Kossuth, the Hungarian democrat and leader of its constitutionalists, landed in England in 1851 to wide applause, Palmerston proposed to receive him at Broadlands, a design which was only prevented by a peremptory vote of the cabinet.

 Royal and parliamentary reaction to 1848

 This state of things was regarded with the utmost annoyance by the British court and by most of the British ministers.
 On many occasions, Palmerston had taken important steps without their knowledge, which they disapproved.
 Over the Foreign Office he asserted and exercised an arbitrary dominion, which the feeble efforts of the premier could not control.
-The Queen and the Prince Consort did not conceal their indignation at the fact that they were held responsible for Palmerston's actions by the other Courts of Europe.
+The Queen and the Prince Consort did not conceal their indignation at the fact that they were held responsible for Palmerston's actions by the other courts of Europe.

-When Disraeli attacked Palmerston's foreign policy, the foreign minister responded to a five-hour speech by Anstey with a five-hour speech of his own, the first of two great speeches in which he laid out a comprehensive defence of his foreign policy and of liberal interventionism more generally.
+When Benjamin Disraeli attacked Palmerston's foreign policy, the foreign minister responded to a five-hour speech by Thomas Chisholm Anstey with a five-hour speech of his own, the first of two great speeches in which he laid out a comprehensive defence of his foreign policy and of liberal interventionism more generally.
 Arguing for domestic political effect, Palmerston declaimed: